Are you looking to start a career in diving? Learn about the kinds of scuba diving jobs you could do as a certified PADI pro diver.

 A career as a public safety diver could see you assisting with criminal investigations that have an underwater element, or playing a vital role in life-saving rescue team operations.

 Often, this type of diving will require you to carry out underwater searches in very poor visibility, gruelling conditions, or in areas where recreational divers wouldn’t normally go.

-This exciting field requires special training.
-You may need to complete PADI courses such as the Public Safety Diver Speciality, which will equip you with the foundational skills you’ll need on the job.
+This exciting field does however require special training.
+You may need to complete extra PADI courses such as the Public Safety Diver Specialty, which will equip you with the foundational skills you’ll need on the job as a public safety officer.
 You may also need to be trained as a first responder, such as a police officer or a firefighter.